dober-man/f5-agility-labs-waf/docs/class6/module2/lab3/lab3.rst

 2.3.3 -	Run the f5 WAF tester again to make sure the SSRF attacks are stopped.

     a.
-You should see that the signature is in staging.
+From the report you should now see that the signature is in staging.

+    b.
 Disable staging and run the test again.

 2.3.4 -	Update the Security Template with the new settings.